Sajid dynasty: History

 At the end of the ninth century (898–900) coins were minted named after Muhammad ibn Abu Saj.
 Muhammad ibn Abu Saj succeeded in incorporating much of the South Caucasus into the Sajid state.
 The first capital of Sajids was Maragha though they usually resided in Barda.

 Yusuf ibn Abi’l-Saj came to power in 901 and demolished the walls of Maragha and moved the capital to Ardabil.
 The eastern borders of the Sajid dynasty extended to the shores of the Caspian Sea, and the western borders to the cities of Ani and Dabil (Dvin).
 Yusuf ibn Abi’l-Saj relations with the caliph were not good.
 In 908, a caliphate army was sent against Yusuf, but al-Muqtafi died and his successor, al-Muqtadir, moved a large army against Yusuf ibn Abi’l-Saj and forced him to pay a tribute of 120 thousand dinars a year.
-Abu’l-Hasan Ali ibn al-Furat the vizier of al-Muqtadir, played a key role in establishing peace, and since then Yusuf ibn Abi’l-Saj considered him his patron in Baghdad and often mentioned him on his coins.
+Abu'l-Hasan Ali ibn al-Furat the vizier of al-Muqtadir, played a key role in establishing peace, and since then Yusuf ibn Abi’l-Saj considered him his patron in Baghdad and often mentioned him on his coins.
 Peace allowed Yusuf ibn Abi’l-Saj to receive investiture of the governorship in Azerbaijan by the caliph in 909.

 After the dismissal (in 912) of his protector in Baghdad, vizier ibn al-Furat, Yusuf ibn Abi’l-Saj stopped annual tax payments to the caliphate’s treasury.

 According to the Azerbaijani historian Abbasgulu aga Bakikhanov, from 908–909 to 919, the Sajids made the Shirvanshah Mazyadids dependent on them.
-Thus, at the beginning of the X century, the Sajid state included territories from Zanjan in the south to Derbent in the north, the Caspian Sea in the east, to the cities of Ani and Dabil in the west, covering most of the lands of modern Azerbaijan.
+Thus, at the beginning of the tenth century, the Sajid state included territories from Zanjan in the south to Derbent in the north, the Caspian Sea in the east, to the cities of Ani and Dabil in the west, covering most of the lands of modern Azerbaijan.

 During the reign of Yusuf ibn Abi'l-Saj, Russian raiders attacked the Sajid territory from the north via the Volga in 913–914.
 Yusuf ibn Abu Saj repaired the Derbent wall to strengthen the northern borders of the state.
 He also rebuilt the collapsed part of the wall inside the sea.

 In 914, Yusuf ibn Abi’l-Saj organized a campaign towards Georgia.
 Tbilisi was chosen as the center of military operations.
 He first occupied Kakheti and captured the fortresses of Ujarma and Bochorma, and returned after capturing several territories.

 After the death of Yusuf ibn Abu Saj, the last ruler of the Sajid dynasty Fath b.
 Muhammad b.
 Abi 'l-Saj was poisoned in Ardabil by one of his slaves, which ended the Sajid dynasty and enabled eventual expansion of the Sallarid dynasty into Azerbaijan in 941.